ai4cat/XASFit/README.md

 ## **License**

-This project is released under the **Apache License 2.0**.
+This project is licensed under the [CC-BY-ND-NC License](https://github.com/ai4cat/XASFit/blob/main/LICENSE).
+Please see the LICENSE file for more details.

-This license permits use, modification, distribution, and commercial application of the code, while providing explicit patent protection for both contributors and users.
-It is particularly suitable for research-oriented software and AI-driven workflows.

-For the full license text, please refer to the [Apache-2.0 license](https://github.com/ai4cat/XASFit/blob/main/LICENSE) file.